sinnwerkstatt/sinnwerkstatt-web/Sinnwerkstatt/Design-Web.md

 ### Image and Logos
 * Make sure that **all** logos and image are saved in separate files.

+### Icons
+* Well known icons (like heart, menu), should be done with a well known CSS/Font by the software developer.
+The designer should
+    * TODO: Software devs should choose CSS/Font and make sure that the designers can use it.

 ### Borders, Shadows, etc
 e.g.
 * ```box-shadow: 5px 5px 5px rgba(0, 0, 0, 0.1)``` (default values).
 Optionally provide specific height, width and color values.